 Spray Paint Colors Used to paint plastic PLAYHOUSE

 Does it matter which sheen (finish) you use to paint the playhouse?
-Not really, it’s more of a personal preference.
+No it’s a personal preference.
 We used a semi-gloss so it can be wiped down easier.

 How to paint little tikes plastic PLAYHOUSE COTTAGE

-6. LET DRY FOR 24 HOURS BEFORE SEALING.
+LET DRY FOR 24 HOURS BEFORE SEALING.
 After 24 hours of dry time, we spray sealed the whole house (2 coats) for added durability.
-We did 4 coats on the door as it gets the most use and for this particular make/model of a playhouse, the doors are a slicker feel than the rest of the house and paint chips more easily.
-Plan for a few touch up’s after putting the door on as it will likely chip despite 2 coats of primer, 2 coats of paint, and 4 coats of sealant.
+We did 4 coats on the door as it gets the most use and for this particular make/model of a playhouse, the doors chip easily.
+Plan for a few touch-ups after putting the door on as it will likely rub off here and there despite 2 coats of primer, 2 coats of paint, and 4 coats of sealant.
 Dang doors!
-LOL

 Accessories to Dress Up Little Tikes Painted Playhouse